'Combative, Tribal, Angry': Newt Gingrich Set The Stage For Trump, Journalist Says

 When Gingrich entered Congress in 1979, the Georgia Republican rejected bipartisanship and "turned national politics and congressional politics into team sport," Coppins says.

-While in Congress, Coppins says Gingrich treated politics as a "zero-sum" endeavor — and he wasn't above resorting to name calling, conspiracy theories and strategic obstruction in order come out on top: "He was not there to work in the committee structure and deal with constituent services.
+While in Congress, Coppins says Gingrich treated politics as a "zero-sum" endeavor — and he wasn't above resorting to name-calling, conspiracy theories and strategic obstruction in order come out on top: "He was not there to work in the committee structure and deal with constituent services.
 He was there to foment revolution and declare war."

 Though Gingrich left Congress 1999, his aggressive tactics have had a lasting impact.
 Coppins writes about how the former speaker helped paved the way for Donald Trump's election in his Atlantic article, "The Man Who Broke Politics."